-Commitments within this range fall well outside the ‘fair share’ range and are not consistent and are not consistent with holding warming below 2 degrees celcius.
+Commitments within this range fall well outside the ‘fair share’ range and are not consistent and are not consistent with holding warming below 2 degrees celsius.

-If all government targets were within this range – warming would exceed 4 degrees celcius.
+If all government targets were within this range – warming would exceed 4 degrees celsius.

 Countries include Russia, Saudi Arabia, Turkey, USA, Ukraine